Hervar77/infinity-doc/mkdocs/api/infinity.pdf.md

 Values:

 - left: `0`
-  >align text to the left side of the document
+  >Align text to the left side of the document.

 - center: `1`
-  >align text to the center of the document
+  >Align text to the center of the document.

 - right: `2`
-  >align text to the right side of the document
+  >Align text to the right side of the document.

 Example: